PlayPayCoin/ZionCoinCore/INSTALL.md

-Building Syscoin
+Building Zioncoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Syscoin Core reference implementation of Syscoin.
+See doc/build-*.md for instructions on building the various elements of the Zioncoin Core reference implementation of Zioncoin.